Goalpost-gg/goalpost-base/README.md

 Once the platform is thorougly tested, we will be employing the services of a security auditing team to thoroughly test our platform and vet our technology before moving GOALPOST onto solana mainnet.

 ## Feature Roadmap

+### Private Tables

+Due to popular demand, we will be implementing private tables.

 ### 💰 In-game Currency